peachbastard/the-beastlands/src/site/notes/Party/Hymn.md

 > **Subclass:** The Fiend

 - The kind of thief that's good at killing people, then taking their stuff
-- Put on a ring that has cursed them and allows them to manifest tent
+- Put on a ring that has cursed them and allows them to manifest tentacles